manymoments/manymoments.github.io/_posts/2019-10-15-consensus-for-state-machine-replication.markdown

 3. **Fault tolerance.** An essential consequence of clients not participating in the protocol is the fault tolerance one can obtain.
 With BB, we know of protocols such as Dolev-Strong that can tolerate $f < n-1$ faults among $n$ replicas.
 SMR protocols that obtain Safety and Liveness cannot tolerate more than a minority corruption.

-4. **External validity.** The definition does not explicitly state a validity property as in BB and BA.
-FT-SMR protocols generally satisfy *external validity*, i.e., a command is said to be valid so far as the client signs the command.
+4. **External validity.** In the authenticated Byzantine failure model, FT-SMR protocols generally satisfy *external validity*, i.e., a command is said to be valid so far as the client signs the command.

 5. **Fairness.** Typically FT-SMR aims to provide some stronger degree of fairness on the ordering of commands.
-The liveness definition provided above only guarantees that clients will *eventually* but does not say how two different clients' commands need to be ordered relative to each other.
+The liveness definition provided above only guarantees that clients will *eventually* be executed but does not say how two different clients' commands need to be ordered relative to each other.
 We will expand on this in future posts.

 ### Optimizing for a sequence of values

 Since FT-SMR protocols agree on a sequence of values, practical approaches for SMR (such as [PBFT](http://pmg.csail.mit.edu/papers/osdi99.pdf), [Paxos](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf), etc.) use a steady-state-and-view-change approach to architect log replication.
 In the steady-state, there is a designated leader that drives consensus.
 Typically, the leader does not change until it fails (e.g., due to network delays) or if Byzantine behavior is detected.
 If the leader fails, the replicas vote to de-throne the leader and elect a new one.
 The process of choosing a new leader is called view-change.
 The presence of a single leader for more extended periods yields simplicity and efficiency when the leader is honest.
 However, it also reduces the amount of *decentralization* and can cause delays if Byzantine replicas are elected as leaders.

-### Seperation of concerns
+### Separation of concerns

 The process of adding a new command to a FT-SMR can be decomposed into three tasks:

-1. Dissimnating the command
+1. Disseminating the command
 2. Committing the command
 3. Executing the command

-Many moden FT-SMR systems have seperate sub-systems for each task.
-This allows each task to work as a sperate system in parallel.
-Each sub-system can optimize for parallelization, can have a seperate buffer of incomming requensts, and can stream tasks to the next sub-system.
-Seperating into sub-systems allows to optimize and tune each one and to better detect bottlnecks.
-See [this post](https://decentralizedthoughts.github.io/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication/) for the basics of SMR task seperation and [this post](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/) for the modern seperation of the data dissimination stage.
+Many modern FT-SMR systems have separate sub-systems for each task.
+This allows each task to work as a separate system in parallel.
+Each sub-system can optimize for parallelization, can have a separate buffer of incoming requests, and can stream tasks to the next sub-system.
+Separating into sub-systems allows to optimize and tune each one and to better detect bottlenecks.
+See [this post](https://decentralizedthoughts.github.io/2019-12-06-dce-the-three-scalability-bottlenecks-of-state-machine-replication/) for the basics of SMR task separation and [this post](https://decentralizedthoughts.github.io/2022-06-28-DAG-meets-BFT/) for the modern separation of the data dissemination stage.

 ### Acknowledgments

-thanks to [Maxwill](https://twitter.com/tensorfi) for suggestions to improve the definition of safety and liveness.
+Thanks to [Maxwill](https://twitter.com/tensorfi) for suggestions to improve the definition of safety and liveness.

 Please leave comments on [Twitter](https://twitter.com/kartik1507/status/1185321750881538050?s=20)